Fourmilab/ratburger.org/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank the following for code and/or libraries used and/or modified under the terms of their open source licences; see: https://updraftplus.com/acknowledgements/

 == Upgrade Notice ==
-* 1.16.11: Small tweaks and fixes.
+* 1.16.12: Fix slowness in Pclzip unzips.
 A recommended update for all.